prince543219/Telegram-ChatBot-Game/README.md

 A rock-paper-scissors game based on Telegram's ChaBot.

 - Content:
   There are five games in one round.
-User and Bot will get five cards in each game.
+User and Bot will receive five cards in each game.
   Then users and Bot need to play five games with their five cards.
 - Mehthod: Use Telegram's API to implement this project.